mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/Setup_VirtualBox.md

 ## QUEENS

-For the QUEENS tutorials, we need to create a Python enviroment with QUEENS install in it.
+For the QUEENS tutorials, we need to create a Python environment with QUEENS installed in it.

 ## 1. Create a Python environment
 Create a conda environment using: